tinobragaa/hefestus-cave/README.md

 - [Gramarly](https://app.grammarly.com/) - Used for general spell-check.
 - [Google Fonts](https://fonts.google.com/) - Used to import fonts to the project.
 - [Heroku](https://www.heroku.com/) - Used to deploy the project.
-- [Lucidchart](https://www.lucidchart.com/pages/examples/flowchart-maker) - Used to make the iteration flowchart for the project.
+- [dbdiagram](https://dbdiagram.io/home) - Used to make the database design.
 - [ElephantSQL](https://www.elephantsql.com/) - Free and open-source relational database management system (RDBMS).
 - [Bootstrap](https://getbootstrap.com/) - Used for adding predefined styled elements and creating responsiveness.
 - [JsHint](https://jshint.com/) - Used for validating the javascript code.